Category Archives: 2022 Films

 The #MeToo movement and uncovering sexual harassment in liberal-minded workplaces like Hollywood only make this project more relevant.

-As dynamic as the story is the overall package could have been a bit better as I evaluate the encompassing project.
-Director, Maria Schrader, mostly goes the safe route choosing to carefully craft the message but hardly in a dark way.
+As dynamic as the story is, the overall package could have been a bit better in my evaluation of the encompassing project.
+Director Maria Schrader mostly goes the safe route, choosing to craft the message carefully, but hardly in a dark way.

-The film is good but not great and unsurprising it completely whiffed of any Academy Awards nominations.
-There are a few clear misses which leave She Said with a courageous yet unfulfilling feeling.
+The film is good but not great, and unsurprisingly, it completely whiffed of any Academy Award nominations.
+There are a few transparent misses that leave She Said with a courageous yet unfulfilling feeling.

-Carey Mulligan and Zoe Kazan star as New York Times reporters Megan Twohey and Jodi Kantor respectively, who together break one of the most important stories in a generation, a story that helped propel the #Metoo movement.
+Carey Mulligan and Zoe Kazan star as New York Times reporters Megan Twohey and Jodi Kantor, respectively, who together break one of the most important stories in a generation.
+This story helped propel the # MeToo movement.

 The revelations and eventual conviction of multi-millionaire film production mogul Harvey Weinstein shattered decades of silence around the subject of sexual assault in Hollywood and altered American culture forever.
 This led to a needed examination of the industry.

-I’m a bigger fan of Mulligan’s and I’m still smarting from her Best Actress loss for Promising Young Woman in 2020.
-Hers is the more hardened of the two characters and her one gritty scene in a local bar when she angrily rebuffs the advances of a jock is great.
+I’m a bigger fan of Mulligan’s, and I’m still smarting from her Best Actress loss for Promising Young Woman in 2020.
+Hers is the more hardened of the two characters, and her one gritty scene in a local bar, when she angrily rebuffs the advances of a jock, is excellent.

-One other impressive facet of She Said is the appearance of Ashley Judd as herself.
-News junkies will recall that Judd was instrumental in coming forward and telling her story when she could have kept hidden as other victims did.
+Another impressive aspect of She Said is Ashley Judd’s appearance as herself.
+News junkies will recall that Judd was instrumental in coming forward and telling her story, even though she could have kept it hidden, as other victims did.

 The point of this is to show that powerful men have historically gotten away with sexual abuse against women.